hearvox/postscript/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Data visionaries and multi-mediators, make any post sing with scripts and splendid with styles, all from within WordPress.
+For Data-visionaries and Multi-mediators: Make posts sing with scripts and styles, all from within WordPress.

-**Attention:** This plugin is still *in developmemnt*.
-Not ready for public sue yet.

 == Description ==